 Philadelphia Style - Philadelphia style ice cream is simply ice cream made without eggs.
 It can be made in an ice cream maker, or without, using a few simple steps.

 No-churn using sweetened condensed milk – You can also make a Philadelphia style ice cream using sweetened condensed milk in place of the sugar and some of the milk fat.
-This is one of the simplest ways to make ice cream and it’s perfect for when you want to switch up flavors with add-ins.
+This is one of the simplest ways to make ice cream and it’s perfect for when you want to switch up flavors with add-ins, or make several flavors at once, like Neapolitan Ice Cream.

 Both churn and no churn ice cream recipes work well in milkshake recipes.